matsta25/angular-starter-app/docs/quick-start.md

 npm run start
 ```

-and in a new terminal tab launch mock Api:
+and in a new terminal tab launch mock api:

 ```bash
 npm run mock
 ```

-Now app should be available on http://localhost:4200 and mock Api on http://localhost:3000/posts.
+Now the app should be available on http://localhost:4200 and mock api on http://localhost:3000/posts.

 ## Rename project files

-Next step is to change all 'angular-starter-app' to 'your-app-name'.
+Next step is to change all 'angular-starter-app' strings to 'your-app-name' and so on...
 For that you can use script or do it manually.

 ### Using script  {docsify-ignore}